ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Example

 `VRTK/Examples/018_CameraRig_FramesPerSecondCounter` displays the frames per second in the centre of the headset view.
 Pressing the trigger generates a new sphere and pressing the touchpad generates ten new spheres.
 Eventually when lots of spheres are present the FPS will drop and demonstrate the prefab.

 ---

+## Desktop Camera (VRTK_DesktopCamera)

+### Overview

+Allows rendering a separate camera that is shown on the desktop only, without changing what's seen in VR headsets.

+To use the prefab, it simply needs to be placed into the scene.

+### Inspector Parameters

+ * **Desktop Camera:** The camera to use for the desktop view.
+If left blank the camera on the game object this script is attached to or any of its children will be used.
+ * **Follow Script:** The follow script to use for following the headset.
+If left blank the follow script on the game object this script is attached to or any of its children will be used.
+ * **Headset Image:** The optional image to render the headset's view into.
+Can be left blank.
+ * **Headset Render Texture:** The optional render texture to render the headset's view into.
+Can be left blank.
+If this is blank and `headsetImage` is set a default render texture will be created.

+---